-Corinth was famous as a military center with a fort, a trade center and for its temple of Aphrodite.
-There were about 1000 prostitutes both male and female in the temple.
+Corinth was famous as a military center with a fort, a trade center, and for its temple of Aphrodite.
+There were about 1000 prostitutes, both male, and female, in the temple.
 Aphrodite was the same as Venus, the goddess of love.
-Worship in the temple involved eating the best meat in town, the best alcoholic beverages and participation in sex with a priestess who served Aphrodite.
-The city was filled with transient population – military, traders, sailors, merchants, etc. The most popular sport in the first century was the Isthmus Games, even more popular than the Olympic Games.
+Worship in the temple involved eating the best meat in town, the best alcoholic beverages, and participation in sex with a priestess who served Aphrodite.
+The city was filled with a transient population – military, traders, sailors, merchants, etc. The most popular sport in the first century was the Isthmus Games, even more popular than the Olympic Games.
 They held the Isthmus games at the great Coliseum at the isthmus outside Corinth.
 Athletic games were very popular among the Greeks.

 After Paul left the church, the church broke into divisions and schisms.
 Gossips gained the ascendancy.
 Vindictiveness and implacability became the norm of operation.
 They also degenerated into license.
 Apollos later went to Ephesus to tell Paul about the mess in the church.
 Later the house of Chloe also came to tell Paul about the problems at Corinth.
 Paul sent Titus to address spiritual issues in the church.